emzxcv/echo-jwt/README.md

 ### Improvements
-- Write more functions within the Login handler so it is smaller and easily testable
+- Write more functions within the Login handler so it is smaller and easily testable.
+Eg. Write function to set custom claims.
 - Write more tests especially for /restricted endpoint as well as the expiry times for each token.
 - CI/CD deployment